GangGreenTemperTatum/Wireshark/README.md

 | Type 30 | Traceroute
 | Type 37 | Domain Name Request
 | Type 38 | Domain Name Reply

+* ICMP is treats as a L3 protocol.
+Linux default protocol for traceroute is UDP.
+An ICMP packet such as ICMP Echo Reply contains portions of the original packet which triggered the initial ICMP response.

 * Example ICMP Codes
     * Many ICMP packet types have several possible Code field values